Carpenter public liability insurance

 Picture this: you’re fitting a new staircase, and an accidental slip damages the client’s flooring.
 Or perhaps a passerby trips over your tools while you’re on-site.
 Insurance ensures that whether it’s an injured third party, damaged property, or a mishap with your tools, your business doesn’t take a financial hit.

-Public liability insurance for carpenters
+Public liability insurance for self employed carpenters

 If you only invest in one type of cover, make it public liability insurance for carpenters.
 This policy protects you against claims made by third parties for injury or property damage caused by your work.